friemen/examine/README.md

 and indexes (as expected by get-in).

 **has-errors?** --
-Returns true if the given validation-result contains no messages.
+Returns true if the given validation-result contains at least one message.

 **rule-set** --
 Creates a rule-set from keywords, constraints and conditions.